-Bacon Taco Dip is a twist on taco dip that includes bacon.
+Bacon Taco Dip is a twist on taco dip that is very tasty and it also has bacon in it!
 Great for a party, Cinco de Mayo, or anytime you like!
-From Seduction in the Kitchen.

 It is a margarita day.
 That is what I say when my job is crazy.
 In the medical field you never say it is a good day or bad day, if you do, it curses you.
 So when the next shift would come in and they ask, “How was today?”
 I say it is a margarita day, they knew it wasn’t good.